mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Exercise 14

-Let us get back to users' rating list.
+Let us get back to the users' rating list.

-Add a _select all_ checkbox input to `users/ratings? partial that selects/deselects all users ratings when that checkbox is selected/deselected.
+Add a _select all_ checkbox input to `users/ratings? partial that selects/deselects all users' ratings when that checkbox is selected/deselected.

 Your solution could look like this: